spring-projects-2024/wiki-savvy-rag/README.md

 ![](media/k_shot_ablation.png)

-Here an histogram summarizing the difference between the naive and the REPLUG on methods on 1 (silly scenario) and 3 retrieved documents.
+Here an histogram summarizing the difference between the naive and the REPLUG on methods on 1 (silly scenario) and 3 retrieved documents:

 ![](media/replug_vs_naive.jpeg)